 Up to this point, the film is tonally consistent.
 And it would make for great entertainment, and a great character study, if the filmmakers had trusted their own premise and kept that little microcosm intact.

 But after 51 minutes – which is roughly the half-way-point of the film’s running time – the three protagonists travel to the Uruguayan resort town of Piriapolis, where Herman and Jacobo used to spend time as children.
 While the hotel is rather nice, the town itself is rather dismal.
 It is clearly the off-season, and everything feels empty and abandoned.
-It seems that the three characters do not really know what to do with themselves once they are there, but the feeling starts to creep in that it is the filkmmkaers that actually are not sure what to do with their protagonists.
+It seems that the three characters do not really know what to do with themselves once they are there, but the feeling starts to creep in that it actually are the filkmmakers who do not know what to do with their protagonists.